 But can you tell us where this process (Electron Transport Chain) is located or takes place?

-As already discussed that glycolysis occurs in the cytosol while the Krebs cycle occurs in the mitochondrial matrix but Electron Transport Chain (ETC) occurs in the inner mitochondrial membrane.
+As already discussed glycolysis occurs in the cytosol while the Krebs cycle occurs in the mitochondrial matrix but Electron Transport Chain (ETC) occurs in the inner mitochondrial membrane.

 Let me tell you briefly about the structure of mitochondria.